 Unless you notify us in writing that you object, we will use and disclose your name, location, general condition, and religious affiliation in a hospital directory.
-This information may be provided to members of the clergy, And except for religious affiliation, to other people who ask for you by name.
+This information may be provided to members of the clergy, and except for religious affiliation, to other people who ask for you by name.

-Unless you object in writing, we may use or disclose your protected health information to notify, or assist you in notifying, a family member, personal representative, or other person responsible for your care, about your location, and about your general condition, or your death.
+Unless you object in writing, we may use or disclose your protected health information to notify, or assist you in notifying, a family member, personal representative, or other person responsible for your care, about your location, your general condition, or your death.

 Communications with Family